 It has been a tough couple of years for auto parts company shareholders.
-Trade wars and tariffs have dominated headlines, with the auto sector being a primary target.
+Trade wars, company strikes and tariffs have dominated headlines, with the auto sector being a primary target.

 On Friday, China announced its intentions to levy tariffs on another $75 billion worth of goods from the United States.
 Along with that announcement, China also said it will resume duties on U.S. automobiles as of December 15th.
 Unfortunately, expect Canada’s auto part companies to get hit again.